 the tree that is usually called the DOM tree, for Document

 Object Model.
-We’ll keep calling it the HTML tree for
+I’ll keep calling it the HTML tree for

-now. has one node for each open and close tag pair and for
+now. has one node for each open and close tag pair and a

 class Text: